rcsdk/little_slaves/README.md

 **Bottom Line:**
 - **Acer = LLM muscle** (if PCIe sorted, else it’s a paperweight).
 - **Galaxy = Orchestrator/agent HQ** (don’t forget to fix the CPU governor).
-- Both machines are designed to failover and keep ops running.
-Choose your bottleneck: speed (Acer, with SSD) or agility (Galaxy).
+- Both designed for failover and continuous ops.
+Pick your bottleneck: speed (Acer+SSD) or agility (Galaxy).

 ---